BehroozZare/CSC148-Example/Section1/Implementation/README.md

 ![Solar System Simulation](Figures/buggy_animation_2.gif)

-Sure, here's a grammatically improved version of the text:

 Ok, what are our other options?
 At this point, we have limited knowledge of how the output of our function is used to position the planets around the sun.
 So, the first thing we can do is watch the simulation and identify other inaccuracies.
 We need to be more specific about what is wrong with this simulation.
 Here is what I observe: